This post will teach you how to identify thyroid cancer symptoms and teach you what to look out for if you suspect you have thyroid cancer.

 Watch for these changes and make sure that you discuss any concerns with your Doctor.

-Other conditions of the thyroid gland may also cause symptoms which may mimic thyroid cancer or cause concern for thyroid cancer.
+Other conditions of the thyroid gland may also cause symptoms that may mimic thyroid cancer or cause concern for thyroid cancer.

 These conditions can be evaluated with a physical exam and further testing.